AjNavneet/credit_delinquent_default_predictive_analysis/readme.md

-# Credit Delinquent/Default Preditive Analysis
+# Credit Delinquent Preditive Analysis

 ## Business Context
 Banks generate revenue primarily by lending money to borrowers.
 To maximize profits and maintain a good reputation, they need to identify borrowers who may have trouble repaying their loans.
 When borrowers fail to make payments, we often categorize them as "delinquent" or "defaulted."